I use the Betty Crocker Pizza Maker to prepare virtually any kind of meal, mess-free. (And it’s perfect for meals on the go while traveling too.)

 Be sure to use a parchment paper for this recipe, otherwise, the sauce won’t stick to your nuggets.

-- 1 pound chicken cutlets, cut into nuggets
+- 1 lb chicken cutlets, cut into nuggets

-- 2 tablespoons cornstarch dissolved in 2 tablespoons water
+- 2 tbsp cornstarch dissolved in 2 tbsp water

 - ¼ cup soy sauce